top of page

 • When: Proposals reviewed 1st Apr & Oct

-• What for: Supports the education and development of children and young people, particularly projects that enhance self-confidence, team working skills and future employability
+• What for: Supports the education and development of children and young people, particularly projects that enhance self-confidence, team working skills and educational horizons; encouraging creativity, persistence, individuality and aspirations and willingness to take on leadership roles

 STEM grants for specific regions: